 Whether you run a tiny tea room, or a group of gastropubs, you’ll need a good deal on business gas to make sure you’re not paying over odds for your energy – but if you’ve not switched suppliers recently, that’s exactly what you’ll be doing.

 Before you switch, though, it’s worth knowing a bit more about how business gas contracts work – although the switching process is pretty much the same as when you switch domestic suppliers, there are a few differences you’ll need to be aware of.

 How to switch business gas suppliers

-Switching to a better business gas deal is quick and easy with MoneySuperMarket – a ten-minute call with one of our energy experts is all it takes to give us the information we need to compare what’s on offer and handle the switch from start to finish.
+Switching to a better business gas deal is quick and easy – one call with an energy expert is all it takes to give us the information we need to compare what’s on offer and handle the switch from start to finish.